Yes. Before offering a

 to your child, the school must do a formal evaluation.
 Having a diagnosis may be helpful to your child, but it doesn’t get rid of this requirement.

 Each school district must have a written 504 plan policy.
 The

 may differ from district to district.
-But all districts have to obtain information about a student from a variety of sources.
-A medical diagnosis can be one source.
+However, all school districts must look at a mix of information about a student from several sources.
+The medical diagnosis can be one source.
 Other sources might include teacher recommendations and test scores.

 If you’re interested in a 504 plan, you may also be thinking about an

 .
 An evaluation for an IEP is often longer and more involved than an evaluation for a 504 plan.
 However, the IEP evaluation can double as a 504 evaluation, too.

 request a 504 plan

 .
 The school can do this, too.
 Either you or the school staff can reach out to the person responsible for 504 plans in the school district (usually the special education or 504 coordinator).
 This is best done in writing.